Professor of LawPhone: (410) 706-0683

 The Motion in Limine: Trial Without Jury; A Government's Weapon Against the Sanctuary Movement, 15 Hofstra Law Review 5 (1986).
 [Full Text]

-Professor Douglas Colbert of the School of Law is quoted in the City Paper story "Men of the Pen."
+Douglas Colbert of the School of Law was quoted in the Daily Record article, "New bail rules ready, waiting."